Lisa Nelson #7: Are you concerned by unusually high HDL levels, such as greater than 100 mg/dl?

-Even if normal, you may still have significant heart disease.
+Even if your test results are normal, you may still have a risk of heart disease.
 Kidney disease must also be ruled out as a cause.
 The gold standard for the diagnosis of coronary artery disease is a cardiac catheterization, but this is a fairly invasive test, and is not usually done without a history of severe and/or persistent symptoms or an actual heart attack.
 Other tests may include studies such as an ultrafast CT scan of the heart (if available, lots of radiation and soon to be taken off the market), a CT Angiogram, a nuclear stress test, an echocardiogram, a lipid profile for very low density lipids (with a complete cholesterol panel to look at subparticles), homocysteine level, HS-C-reactive protein, and an ankle-brachial index, just to name a few.

-Lisa Nelson RD: Let’s make sure everyone understood what you’ve said.
-HDL is protective and generally the more the better; however, new research is showing that there is “good” HDL and “bad” HDL.
+Let’s make sure everyone understood what you’ve said.
+HDL is protective and generally the more the better; however, research indicates that there is “good” HDL and “bad” HDL.
 The only way to know the type you have is by completely an “expanded lipid profile” lab test.
 Correct?

 Lisa Nelson RD, a registered dietitian since 1999, provides clients step-by-step guidance to lower cholesterol and lower blood pressure, so they can live life and enjoy their family for years to come.
 Because her own health is the foundation of her expertise, you can trust that Lisa will make it truly possible for you to see dramatic changes in your health, without unrealistic fads or impossibly difficult techniques.
 She can be found on Twitter @lisanelsonrd and Facebook at hearthealthmadeeasy.